Glossy ibis: Behaviour

 Glossy ibises undertake dispersal movements after breeding and are highly nomadic.
 The more northerly populations are fully migratory and travel on a broad front, for example across the Sahara Desert.
 Glossy ibis ringed in the Black Sea seem to prefer the Sahel and West Africa to winter, those ringed in the Caspian Sea have been found to move to East Africa, the Arabian peninsula and as far east as Pakistan and India.
 Numbers of glossy ibis in western India varied dramatically seasonally with the highest numbers being seen in the winter and summers, and drastically declining in the monsoon likely indicating local movements to a suitable area to breed.
 Populations in temperate regions breed during the local spring, while tropical populations nest to coincide with the rainy season.
 Nesting is often in mixed-species colonies.
 When not nesting, flocks of over 100 individuals may occur on migration, and during the winter or dry seasons the species is usually found foraging in small flocks.
 Glossy ibises often roost communally at night in large flocks, with other species, occasionally in trees which can be some distance from wetland feeding areas.

 Habitat

-Glossy ibises feed in very shallow water and nest in freshwater or brackish wetlands with tall dense stands of emergent vegetation such as reeds, papyrus or rushes) and low trees or bushes.
+Glossy ibises feed in very shallow water and nest in freshwater or brackish wetlands with tall dense stands of emergent vegetation such as reeds, papyrus (or rushes) and low trees or bushes.
 They show a preference for marshes at the margins of lakes and rivers but can also be found at lagoons, flood-plains, wet meadows, swamps, reservoirs, sewage ponds, paddies and irrigated farmland.
-When using farmlands in western India, glossy ibis exhibited strong scale-dependent use of the landscape seasonally preferring using areas with >200 ha of wetlands during the summer, and using areas that had intermediate amounts of wetlands (50-100 ha) in the other seasons.
+When using farmlands in western India, glossy ibis exhibited strong scale-dependent use of the landscape seasonally.
+They preferred using areas with >200 ha of wetlands during the summer, and using areas that had intermediate amounts of wetlands (50-100 ha) in the other seasons, though did not necessarily forage in the wetlands.
 It is less commonly found in coastal locations such as estuaries, deltas, salt marshes and coastal lagoons.
 Preferred roosting sites are normally in large trees which may be distant from the feeding areas.
+When human persecution is absent they roost in cities, even using trees beside busy highways and other roads.